 With COVID-19, laundry room usage may vary due to more people being at home during the day.
 Maintain your distance from other residents; you’d be surprised how many people like to socialize while doing laundry.
 Make sure you are wearing a mask and adhering to social distancing.
 If you can, try to gauge peak hours and avoid them.

 Avoid handling other people’s laundry, no matter how tempted you are to remove somebody’s stuff from the dryer when you need to use it.
 If there are repeat offenders, let the property manager deal with them.
 Clean up after yourself.
 If you drip water or spill anything, clean it up and throw your used dryer sheets in the trash; don’t leave them in the dryer for the next user to deal with.

 At Vision Communities, we encourage our residents to be good citizens when using the common laundry areas in our apartment communities.
 We take pride in the communities that we build and want our residents to feel the same way.
-With apartment communities near Lewis Center and Polaris, Clintonville, Downtown Columbus, Vision Communities has the floor plan and amenities that you are looking for.
+With apartment communities near Clintonville, Downtown Columbus, and Westerville Vision Communities has the floor plan and amenities that you are looking for.
 To learn more, browse our Central Ohio communities and find the right floor plan for you and your family.